Division of Palliative Medicine

 We offer communication skills courses through TalkVermont monthly to help practicing clinicians improve their skills in serious illness conversations.
 Please visit our website for info on the courses we offer.

-We also hold monthly Great Rounds on various palliative care topics.
-If you are part of the UVMHN and are interested in attending, please reach out to Emily Andrulat.
+We also hold monthly Great Rounds on various palliative care topics on the first Thursday of the month.
+If you are part of the UVMHN and are interested in attending, please reach out to Marcus Nappo.